nginxinc/ansible-role-nginx/README.md

 ### Ansible

-*   This role is developed and tested with [maintained](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html) versions of Ansible base.
-When using Ansible base, you will also need to install the following collections:
+*   This role is developed and tested with [maintained](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html) versions of Ansible base (bigger than `2.10`) and Ansible (bigger than `2.9.10`).
+*   When using Ansible base, you will also need to install the following collections:
     ```yaml
     ---
     collections: